Mount Hope / Canterbury

-Neighbors are welcome to join all or some of the walk.
-The walk is not the only time or place that neighbors can provide input on the Neighborhood Slow Streets project.
+Neighbors were welcome to join all or some of the walk.
+The walk was not the only time or place that neighbors can provide input on the Neighborhood Slow Streets project.
 Neighbors can also share their concerns on the Vision Zero Safety Concerns map or at future public meetings about the project.

 *All streets that we will consider for changes are marked as "zone streets."
 During the planning process, we may determine that some streets won’t see any changes.
 We generally will not consider any additional streets that are not marked as "zone streets."